ishraqe/news-node/README.md

 pnpm start
 ```

-Open [http://localhost:8080/get/news/:keyword](http://localhost:8080/get/news/:keyword) with your browser to see the result.
+Open [http://localhost:8080/get/news/:keyword](http://localhost:8080/get/news/:keyword) or https://dead-cyan-whale-belt.cyclic.app/get/news/bitcoin with your browser to see the result.